CHTC/chtc-website-source/_uw-research-computing/htc-known-issues.md

 <br>
 <hr width="100%" size="2">

-<h3 style="color:#c5050c" id="general-python-my-job-has-an-error-that-mentions-homenetid">[General, Python] My job has an error that mentions `/home/netid/`. </h3>
+<h3 style="color:#c5050c" id="general-python-my-job-has-an-error-that-mentions-homenetid">[General, Python] My job has an error that mentions `/home/netid/` or the root directory `/`. </h3>

 #### Cause:
-Sometimes programs assume that they can write into the `/home` directory.
-However, the Execution Point's `/home` directory is not writable.
+Sometimes programs assume that they can write into the `/home` or root `/` directory.
+However, these directories are not writeable on the Execution Points.

 #### Solution:
 To your executable (`.sh` script), add the following line and resubmit:
 ```
 export HOME=$PWD
 ```
 This will change the `HOME` environment variable to the working directory on the Execution Point.

+For any items referencing the root directory `/`, you will need to find where your code or program is referencing the root directory and change it to the current working directory.
+Please [email us or drop by office hours](get-help) if you need assistance with this.

 <br>
 <hr width="100%" size="2">